DUI Checkpoints and Roadblocks

 Drivers have the right to refuse the chemical test and field sobriety exercises.
 This does not mean an officer cannot arrest you and there will not be consequences.
 In fact, refusing a chemical test for the first time could mean a one-year driver's license suspension.

-Finding the Best DUI Defense Lawyer in Columbus
+Finding the Best DUI Defense Lawyer in Cincinnati

 If you have been arrested as a result of a DUI checkpoint, contact a skilled DUI defense attorney at Joslyn Law Firm.
 Our team can help you fight the charges and get a positive outcome in your case.
 Call (513) 339-6289 to schedule a free consultation to discuss the facts of your case today.